Wallet integration options

 Most FIO Protocol functionality requires a user to have a FIO Address.
 A FIO Address is an NFT owned by owner FIO Public Key and consists of a username and a domain delimited by an @

-The easiest way to facilitate a FIO Address registration is to redirect the users to a Foundation for Interwallet Operability co-branded website (available after Mainnet launch) which enables registration and payment with common crypto currencies, such as Bitcoin.
+The easiest way to facilitate a FIO Address registration is to redirect the users to a Foundation for Interwallet Operability website which enables registration and payment with common crypto currencies, such as Bitcoin.
 FIO Public Key needs to be passed to the website, so that the FIO Address can be properly assigned to the owner.
+To learn more see FIO registration site

 Every FIO Address comes with a set number of bundled transactions annually.
-The specific number is set by the block producers and is estimated to be 500 annually at Mainnet launch.
+The specific number is set by the block producers and is currently 100 annually.
 This bundle is expected to cover most transactions executed by user except token transfer fees and certain governance or domain management fees.

 In order to ensure a particular action is covered by the bundle, the wallet should execute /get_fee API method before submitting any signed transaction.